Laboratory User Manual for University Hospital Waterford Pathology Department

-The laboratory services for this area are located at 4 sites within the region.
+The laboratory services for HSE CHO5 area are located at 4 sites within the South East of Ireland.
 The vast majority of the service is located at University Hospital Waterford.
-All the pathology consultants are based at this location, as are, approx. 100 scientific staff.
-The regional laboratory is divided into five main departments, namely, Biochemistry, Blood Transfusion, Haematology, Histology and Microbiology, with some other subsections within these departments.
-The regional service for Microbiology and Histology are based in Waterford and all relevant samples are sent directly there.
-Virtually all work referred from General Practice (except for routine coagulation studies) is sent to the regional laboratory.
+All the pathology consultants are based at this location, as are, approx. 200 scientific staff.
+The regional laboratory is divided into five main departments: Biochemistry, Blood Transfusion, Haematology, Histopathology and Microbiology.
+Other sub-disciplines exist within these departments.
+The regional service for Microbiology and Histology is based in Waterford and all relevant samples are sent directly there.
+Virtually all work referred from General Practice is processed by the the regional laboratory at UHW.

 Test Library (search by Test name)

 This section provides details pertaining to specimen type, specific requirements ( if necessary), frequency of analysis and turnaround times for each test performed in the laboratory.
 Phone alert limits are defined where relevant.
 The user should contact the laboratory if additional tests are requested on the sample.
 The lab will advise if the sample is suitable to analyse the additional test request.

 Note for Paediatric requests only: Please be advised that the test library below predominately refers to blood sample requirements for adults.
 The specimen type/anticoagulant for paediatric samples will be the same however the colour coding of the specimen container may differ.
 If you have any query on what is required please contact the relevant laboratory for further information.

 A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z